jluchman/domir/cran-comments.md

 Comment: Appears to be a Windows LaTeX/MikTek cleanup issue and does not appear/is not reproducible in win-builder.

-Fedora Linux, R-devel, clang, gfortran: 1 NOTE
+Fedora Linux, R-devel, clang, gfortran and Ubuntu Linux 20.04.1 LTS, R-release, GCC: 1 NOTE

     * checking HTML version of manual ...
 NOTE Skipping checking HTML validation: no command 'tidy' found Skipping checking math rendering: package 'V8' unavailable

-Comment: Assume the note stems from a temporary issue with package `{V8}` and `{broom}` on the RHub platform and is not reproducible in many other platforms.
+Comment: Assume the note stems from an issue with package `{V8}` and `{broom}` on the RHub platform and is not reproducible in many other platforms.

-Ubuntu Linux 20.04.1 LTS, R-release, GCC: 1 NOTE

-    Found the following (possibly) invalid DOIs:
-      DOI: 10.1002/asmb.446
-        From: DESCRIPTION
-        Status: Forbidden
-        Message: 403
-      DOI: 10.1037/1082-989X.8.2.129
-        From: DESCRIPTION
-        Status: Forbidden
-        Message: 403

-Comment: DOI: 10.1002/asmb.446 links reliably to Lipovetsky's and Conklin's 2001 article on relative importance in linear models when followed from a web browser (tested on Mozilla Firefox).
-In addition, DOI: links reliably to Azen and Budescu's 2003 article on dominance analysis when followed from a web browser (again tested on Mozilla Firefox).

 ## Downstream dependencies